The new 2019 Mustang GT PP2, Performance Package Level 2, is not for the weak-willed driver;

 MagnaRide is the secret to success for the Mustang GT

 Active Valve Exhaust is now available on most Mustangs but is appreciated on the 5-liter Coyote engine.
-The exhaust note is thrilling to any performance enthusiast and having the ability to open up the exhaust flow, or tone down the noise tunes the car to your need or emotions at the time.
+The exhaust note is thrilling to any performance enthusiast .
+Having the ability to open up the exhaust flow, or tone down the noise tunes the car to your need or emotions at the time.
 The Quiet Mode allows you to leave early for work without waking all the neighbors.

-High-performance on beer budget
+High-performance on a beer budget

 The 301A pack includes dual-zone AC, Sync 3 with voice recognition, Apple Car Play, and Android Auto, as well as LED lighting on both ends of the car.
-Line Lock and Launch Control are included for track use only according to Ford.
+Line Lock and Launch Control are included for “Track Use Only”, according to Ford.

-While the Mustang PP2 is fast in a straight line, the true character of the car shines when the road starts to twist and turn.
+While the 2019 Mustang GT PP2 is fast in a straight line, the true character of the car shines when the road starts to twist and turn.
 The stiffened suspension, fast and responsive electronic power steering, excellent body control, and Magnaride dampening combine to glue the Michelin P-Cup tires to the ground.
-The car will hold more than 1 g in a turn and challenge your courage to push it to the limit.
+The car will hold more than 1 G in a turn and challenge your courage to push it to the limit.
 The Michelins are summer tires, and aren’t

 There are a couple of things to be aware of if you plan to push the PP2 to its limits.
 There are no auxiliary coolers for the transmission or differential as found on the GT350.
 On a hard track day, you will have to let them cool off periodically or risk serious damage.
 Thankfully, there are gauges to read the temps.